Inception currently dominates Memento 72–28

 Where This Matchup Sits

-Memento struggles in Mystery among 25 on BingeBracket.
+Memento is in the bottom quarter of Mystery among 27 on BingeBracket.

 Against shared opponents, Tenet splits them: Inception wins that matchup comfortably, while Memento can't get past it.